KNG6/keyintegration/README.md

 # keyintegration
-This plugin add system key cart for Ration dispenser, forcefiel, Combine lock in Nutscript
+This plugin add system key card for Ration dispenser, forcefiel, Combine lock in Nutscript

 addons require (only model):